kailash-manasarovar/statement/docs/timeline/2023/october.md

 - I've always been sensitive, intuitive, and empathic; an easy target for bullies maybe.
 - People who suffer early trauma, and especially those of us who have been sexually abused repeatedly, develop a kind of sixth sense.
 - It's called hyper-vigilance in psychology parlance and it's part of the fight-flight-freeze-fawn cycle; i.e. if you know what you're attacker is going to do next, you are more likely to escape.
-- Add to that a kind of clairvoyant ability I'm sure I got from my dad who I like to think descended from the Tuatha Dé Danann of ancient Ireland, and a few Irish gypsy influences in the ancestry, and you might forgive someone like me having rather strange experiences if they were ever to take any psychoactive substance.
+- Add to that a kind of clairvoyant ability I'm sure I got from my grandmother on my dad's side, who I like to think descended from the Tuatha Dé Danann of ancient Ireland, and a few Irish gypsy influences in the ancestry, and you might forgive someone like me having rather strange experiences if they were ever to take any psychoactive substance.
 - It's my belief that that's exactly what I was ingesting through the water mains and any food items that had been interfered with in my apartment.
 - Just over a week after October 7th, I'm sleeping.
 - Something drags me out of bed around 2am to write a very important tweet.